dbt-labs/dbt-labs-experimental-features/materialized-views/README.md

 - Supported model configs: `auto_refresh`, `refresh_interval_minutes`
 - [docs](https://cloud.google.com/bigquery/docs/materialized-views-intro)
-- ❗ Although BQ does not have `drop ... cascade`, if the base table of a MV is dropped and recreated, the MV also needs to be dropped and recreated
+- ❗ Although BQ does not have `drop ... cascade`, if the base table of a MV is dropped and recreated, the MV also needs to be dropped and recreated:
 ```
 Materialized view dbt-dev-168022:dbt_jcohen.test_mv references table dbt-dev-168022:dbt_jcohen.base_tbl which was deleted and recreated.
 The view must be deleted and recreated as well.
 ```